André-Pierre Gignac: Tigres UANL

-On 18 June 2015, Gignac signed with Mexican club Tigres UANL, ending rumours of alleged interest from several European teams.
+On 18 June 2015, Gignac signed with Mexican club Tigres, ending rumours of alleged interest from several European teams.
 Upon signing, he said his ambition to join the club was to win the domestic league and help his side reach the final of Copa Libertadores.
 Gignac made his official debut with Tigres on 15 July in the away game of semi-finals of the 2015 Copa Libertadores against Brazilian side Internacional at the Estádio Beira-Rio, a 2–1 defeat.
 In the second leg, he scored his first goal to open a 3–1 victory, taking his team into the finals against River Plate of Argentina.

 After losing the 2015 Copa Libertadores finals, Gignac debuted in the Apertura 2015 season of Liga MX on 9 August, scoring in a 2–2 draw against Guadalajara at the Estadio Universitario.
 Six days later, he recorded a hat-trick in a 4–1 home win over Chiapas for the first win of the season for the Nuevo León-based team.
 He made his debut in the Clásico Regiomontano by scoring the second goal of the 3–1 home victory over arch-rival Monterrey on 19 September.
 Gignac's 11 goals contributed to the team reaching the championship stage, in which he scored in each leg of a 3–1 aggregate win over Chiapas in the quarter-finals.
 He repeated the feat in the 4–4 draw against Pumas in the final, also converting his attempt as they won in a penalty shootout.

 The following 30 January, Gignac scored his second hat-trick for Tigres, as they won 3–1 at home against León in the Clausura 2016 season.
 He scored against Querétaro for his 5th consecutive match of the season, in a 2-2 draw.
 Gignac scored 13 goals in regular season and finished as the top goal scorer of the Clausura 2016.